 This is the ultimate Indophile’s journey of the subcontinent, designed for traveller’s who wish to explore a deeper experience and understanding of the sub-continent’s extraordinary culture, history and belief systems.

 The trip begins with magnificent Hampi, created during the era of the Vijayanagara Empire in the 14thC; then onto another UNESCO listed site, the Ajanta caves in Aurangabad, which is where the first Buddhist cave monuments date from the 2nd and 1st centuries B.C.
 Next is Amritsar in the Punjab, home to the serene and soul-stirring Golden Temple, Sikhism’s holiest shrine.
-Srinagar is only a short flight away – the famed Vale of Kashmir known for its exquisite Sufi shrines, placid Dal Lake and hospitality.
+Jaipur is only a short flight away – the capital of Rajasthan is known for its exquisite temples, palaces, forts, jewellery, textiles, fine crafts and hospitality.
 An understanding of India is not complete without an appreciation of the impact of the British Raj, thus the last two stops – first, the city of Lucknow, the capital of Uttar Pradesh, that was at its height under the Nawabs of Avadh who were great patrons of the culinary and other arts, and once the cradle of Hindu-Muslim-Sikh symbioses; and lastly Kolkata, the first capital of the British Raj that belies its out-dated squalid reputation.
 To this day, this thriving contadictory city is still regarded as the heartland of Indian culture, intellectualism, and art.

 • supremely comfortable 4* + 5 * accommodations

 • some of India’s, if not the world’s most significant historical and religious sites

 • fully escorted by one of India’s most revered guides

 • an appreciation of one of the most complex and ancient cultures on earth

 LENGTH: 18 Days

 Escorted | Small Groups | Guided | Bespoke